trumae/nbody/README.markdown

 # Nbody

-I used the Debian Shootout nbody problem wrote in Common Lisp and SDL2+opengl
+I used the Debian Shootout nbody in Common Lisp and SDL2+opengl

 ## Usage